'Who had the right to record me?': Maryam demands apology for 'phone tapping'

 "Firstly, give answers to these questions and apologise to me as well," she said, without specifying from whom she was demanding the apology.

-"I want an answer to [the quesiton] on why did you record the conversation of a citizen of Pakistan, a woman," she remarked, alleging that the clip was given to "government ministers, who gave it to a channel".
+"I want an answer to why did you record the conversation of a citizen of Pakistan, a woman," she remarked, alleging that the clip was given to "government ministers, who gave it to a channel".

 The PML-N leader said she was not answerable to anyone regarding her personal conversations, be it with Rashid or anyone else.